Correlation between multiple scattering angle and ionization energy loss for fast electrons: Conditional mean values

 \subsection{Energy loss dependence of angular dispersion}

 The shape of the angular distribution at fixed $\lambda$, at least when $\lambda$ is moderate, is symmetric and bell-like, so, the measure of its width could be the mean square deflection angle.
-But Rutherford asymptotics of the distribution at large $\Theta$ in principle leads to a logarithmic divergence of $\left\langle\Theta^2\right\rangle$ for any $\lambda$.
-As a counterpart of $\left\langle\Theta^2\right\rangle$, which is finite and simply related with the distribution function, one can merely take the inverse of the distribution function in the origin [cf. Eq. (\ref{Moliere-LLA})]:
+But Rutherford asymptotics of the distribution at large $\Theta$ leads to a logarithmic divergence of $\left\langle\Theta^2\right\rangle$ for any $\lambda$.
+As a finite counterpart of $\left\langle\Theta^2\right\rangle$, one can merely take the inverse of the distribution function in the origin.
+According to Eq. (\ref{Moliere-LLA}),